htrick/Senior-Project/README.md

 ```

 ## dataExtractor.py
-Functionality: Download the images and extract mask information from the given .csv file.
-If the optional -d flag is given, re-download all the images in the file.
+Functionality: Download the images and extract mask information from the given .csv file if the optional -d flag is given.
+If the flag is ommited, do nothing.
 ```
 Usage: python3 dataExtractor.py <filename.csv> [-d]
 ```